 What the Bursary covers

-The Bursary covers expenses to be incurred in participating in knowledge translation or other activities congruent with the goals of the Bursary and which contribute to furthering CFN’s commitment to improving care of the seriously ill, frail elderly.
+The Bursary covers expenses to be incurred in participating in knowledge translation or other activities congruent with the goals of the Bursary and which contribute to furthering CFN’s commitment to improving care of older adults living with frailty.
 Maximum funding is $500, and a trainee may only receive one award.

 Knowledge translation activities would typically include speaking at or presenting/exhibiting a poster at a Conference, making a presentation at a meeting or event, etc. Participation must be confirmed (i.e. an invitation accepted, abstract/poster accepted, etc.).
 Expenses incurred would typically include: conference registration, poster printing, travel (most economical option), accommodation and related expenses.